connor-french/intro-r/sections/01-introduction.md

 There are two main ways of interacting with R: using the console or by using script files (plain text files that contain your code).

-The console window (in RStudio, the bottom left panel) is the place where R is waiting for you to tell it what to do, and where it will show the results of a command.
-You can type commands directly into the console, but they will be forgotten when you close the session.
-It is better to enter the commands in the script editor, and save the script.
-This way, you have a complete record of what you did, you can easily show others how you did it and you can do it again later on if needed.
-You can copy-paste into the R console, but the Rstudio script editor allows you to ‘send’ the current line or the currently selected text to the R console using the `Command-Enter` shortcut (`Ctrl-Enter` for PCs).

 If R is ready to accept commands, the R console shows a `>` prompt.
 If it receives a command (by typing, copy-pasting or sent from the script